Magicboomliu/StereoVision/README.md

 # StereoVision
-A gathering platform for all traditional stereo matching vision This is the assignment page currently for Okutomi Sensei's Computer Vision Class.
+## A gathering platform for all traditional stereo matching vision
+## This is the assignment page currently for Okutomi Sensei's Computer Vision Class.
+Tokyo institude of Tech

 In this repo:
 there are :